PURCHASING CARD (P-CARD) PROCEDURES

 - P-cardholders must attend to review findings and recommendations

-- In those instances where the reviewer considers the findings egregious, an individual conference will be scheduled with the p-cardholder, Department Head, and the Controller
+- In those instances where the reviewer considers the findings egregious, an individual conference will be scheduled with the cardholder, Department Head or Dean, and the Controller

-- If the cardholder does not attend the card will be suspended for use
+- If the cardholder does not attend the p-card will be suspended from use

 3.0 Additional P-Card Information